Post-traumatic stress disorder after World War II: Personal accounts

-The impacts of PTSD from wartime trauma varies from person to person, yet the degree of trauma often indicates the severity of the PTSD.
+The impacts of PTSD from wartime trauma vary from person to person, yet the degree of trauma often indicates the severity of the PTSD.
 Additionally, other pre-existing factors, such as personality or preparedness, also play into the development of PTSD in a veteran.
 Much like how no two people are alike, no two veterans will have the exact same experiences with PTSD, yet, there can still be commonalities such as negative homecoming experiences or lack of social support.
-With this being said, one way to gain a better understanding of both the similarities and differences of PTSD among WWII veterans is through reading first-hand accounts which emphasize both the chronicity and longevity of war-time PTSD.
+With this being said, one way to gain a better understanding of both the similarities and differences of PTSD among WWII veterans is through reading first-hand accounts that emphasize both the chronicity and longevity of war-time PTSD.

+In the 1990s a questionnaire was given to a sample of Dutch WWII veterans.
+Out of 4057 veterans 66 of them fall under the qualifications for a PTSD diagnosis.
+The higher percentage of these were people, who had been victims of persecution.
+The next highest was among military veterans.
+The lowest level was among those who served as civilians.
+In the 1990s VA treatment centers saw an increase of WWII vets reporting PTSD symptoms.
+This can be attributed to, them entering retirement age.
+Their children were now grown.
+Which left them with more time alone with their thoughts.

 Earl Crumby

 71 years after the Battle of the Bulge, Earl Crumby sat down with Tim Madigan in 2015 to be interviewed about his part in it.
 At the time of the interview, his wife had just recently died and yet, he is quoted as saying, "as dearly as I loved that woman, her death didn’t affect me near as much as it does to sit down here and talk to you about seeing those young boys butchered during the war.
 It was nothing but arms and legs, heads and guts".
-This personal account of Crumby’s emphasizes just how intense these experiences were/are as well as underscores the chronicity of PTSD in WWII veterans.

 Otis Mackey

 When Otis Mackey was interviewed by Tim Madigan in 2015, his traumatic war experiences had not diminished over the years, but rather had increased in severity.
 Mackey is quoted saying, "I get that empty feeling, just deep down, and I don’t care whether I live or die".
 In addition to emptiness, Mackey also has strong flashbacks of comrades being blown up and intense nightmares of bombs going off.
 "I seen it coming at me.
 I just ducked, and McGhee’s leg went flying right by my head...I never could figure out why it was him and not me".
-This personal account of Mackey’s emphasizes the severity of PTSD, even decades after his WWII service.